pseudoyim/conda_build_dojo/README.md

     - Run: `conda list -n test_env --explicit`
     - Copy and paste the list of URLs into `dojo_channel_pkgs.txt`
         - Delete any URLs for the packages that should be removed for the lesson (i.e. the packages that the learner is expected to build).
+1. Add your lesson to the `curriculum.yaml` under a specific topic (or create your own topic if none of the existing ones meet your needs).

 ## Design
 - The learner makes their own fork of this repo and clones it.